 HPA-1 Headphone Amplifier - PREORDERTom Christiansen Audio

-The HPA-1 is expected in stock by early-to-mid December, 2019.
+The HPA-1 is in production and is expected in stock by mid-to-late January, 2020.
 The preorder discount is my way of thanking you for your patience and support.
 Note, however, that the discounted price will only apply for the first 40 preorders.
 The preorder sale will end once the first 40 HPA-1s have sold, or when the HPA-1 arrives from assembly, whichever occurs first.

 Key Features of the HPA-1